 Professor David Morrison – Administering Organisation Board Member

 Deputy Vice Chancellor Research, Murdoch University

-David Morrison was a Senior Lecturer at the University of Western Australia from 1993 and to take up the role of Deputy Vice Chancellor Research at Murdoch University in 2012.
+David Morrison was a Senior Lecturer at the University of Western Australia from 1993 and took up the role of Deputy Vice Chancellor Research at Murdoch University in 2012.
 He was Head of School of Psychology in the Faculty of Life and Physical Science from 2006-2012 and was the longest serving Head for 30 years.
 Previously he was the Director of the Industrial and Organisational Psychology program for 13 years.

 Professor Morrison is a registered Psychologist with Organisational Psychology as an endorsed specialty, Chartered Member of the Australian Human Resources Institute, member of the Academy of Management (US) and Associate Fellow of the British Psychological Society.